hurlbertlab/bird-repro-times/README.md

 * [Birds of North America](birdsna.org)
 * Ehrlich et al. 1988.
 The Birder's Handbook.
 Simon & Schuster, New York.

+## Methods
+Look up each species in [Birds of North America](birdsna.org) and go to the "Breeding Phenology" page, and extract information on the traits below.

 ## Traits
 Record min and max values for the following traits, all measured in days:
 * Pair_form: time from arrival on breeding grounds until pair formation